XPUI-Framework/xpui-backends/fui/README.md

 ## Checking it

 The gate is the repository's; run `./build-and-test.sh` from the root.
-The shim's compile stage needs `FREEINK_SDK_INCLUDE` set and skips with a note otherwise.
+The shim's compile stage takes the FreeInkUI headers from `FREEINK_SDK_INCLUDE`, or else from an unpinned sibling checkout, and skips with a note only when it finds neither — never on CI, where that is a failure; [`docs/contributing.md`](../docs/contributing.md) says where it looks.

 ## Where next